chdalski/azure-training/src/azure-functions/1-2-local-function.md

 There are some noteworthy things here:

 First, the function is asynchronous.
-Review the language specific details if that has implications for you (i. e.
+Review the language-specific details if that has any implications for you (i. e.
 [TypeScript](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-node#contextdone-method) or [Python](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python#async))

 Second, the function expects two parameters:

-- The first one (`context`) is language specific, but other languages have equivalents for it.
+- The first one (`context`) is language-specific, but other languages have equivalents for it.
 It's passed to every function and is used for receiving and sending binding data, logging, and communicating with the runtime.
   - The structure of the context object **depends on** the selected trigger and bindings.
 - The second one (`req`) is the http request object.
-  - The name of the request object **must match** with the name defined for the input binding in your `function.json`
+  - The name of the request object **must match** the name defined for the input binding in your `function.json`

 ## Start the function